 Reported a 28.2% decrease in verbal behaviors toward others in residents living with dementia.

 Reported a 24.2% decrease in the presence of other behavioral symptoms not directed at others.

 Reported 22.8% decrease in presence and frequency of rejection of care

 Changes in antipsychotic medication usage reported an 18% reduction.

 PSL has over 100+ certified Compassionate Touch® trainers on our team.
 They work to train others who work, volunteer, or visit a loved one at PSL in the techniques.
 We have partnered with AGEucate since 2015 to bring Compassionate Touch® to the residents.

 We are pleased to now be able to bring Compassionate Touch® to our employee training platform so that all team members in our nursing and community life departments will have the training in December 2020 and annually after that.

-At present, the following Presbyterian Senior Living locations are Certified Compassionate Touch® communities:
+At present, the following Presbyterian Senior Living locations are certified Compassionate Touch® communities:

-Alicia Fenstermacher has been working in Aging Services for over 17 years, 10 years of which have been with PSL.
-As the Corporate Director of Community Life, Alicia is responsible for supporting successful aging, quality of life, and purposeful living initiatives such as Masterpiece Living, Customer Satisfaction, Memory Care, Social Work Services, Culture Change, and Community Life.
+Alicia Fenstermacher has been working in Aging Services for over 24 years, 18 years of which have been with PSL.
+As the Vice President of Purposeful Living, Alicia is responsible for supporting successful aging, quality of life, and purposeful living initiatives such as Wellness, Customer Satisfaction, Memory Care, Social Work Services, Culture Change, and Community Life.
 She is a licensed Social Worker, licensed Nursing Home Administrator, and licensed Personal Care Home Administrator.
-Alicia lives in the Lehigh Valley with her husband Jeff, son Mattias, stepson Maverick, a ridiculous dog name Princie, and a hamster named Andrea.
+Alicia lives in the Lehigh Valley with her husband Jeff, son Mattias, stepson Maverick, and two dogs named Freddie Mercury and Bebe’ Le Strange.
 Passionate about the importance of relationships and individual empowerment, Alicia is all about embracing our own “unique-us.”